 The only way to do it is to delegate tasks and “buy” people’s time.

-With a large amount of tasks not relevant to your expertise and the value of your time, consider buying an external service – Secretary, Technical Assistant, etc. Naturally, you’ll have to justify the usefulness of such service for the company or department.
+With a large number of tasks not relevant to your expertise and the value of your time, consider buying an external service – Secretary, Technical Assistant, etc. Naturally, you’ll have to justify the efficiency of such service for the company or department.

 If you have subordinates, the competent delegation of tasks is a key way to “buy” their time and to release your time for priority cases.